-“Ah-ha!” she says, like she’s caught me out.
+“Ah-ha!” she said, like she’d caught me in a lie.

 “Soooo…how you been?”
-I ask him, rather awkwardly.
+I asked him.

+I smiled too, feeling both vindicated and relieved.
 “Told you she was real, Mom.
 You guys should check out the birthday card with the moose on the cover.”

-“Yes,” Dad and I chorus.
+“Yes,” Dad and I chorused.

 “I was sixteen!”

 “Fine.
 I’ll send you a picture of us the next time we hang out.”
 Anything to get her to back off.

 “When will that be?”

 Why.
 Did.
 I. Say.
 That?
 Years of pressure on the playing field, and I faced it like the pro I was.
 A little harassment from my mother, and I caved like a house of cards.
 I really should have known better.
 She was like a dog with a bone when she worried about a loved one.
 She would not let this go.
 If I didn’t send her a picture tomorrow, she’d probably get on an airplane.